JetBrains/kotlin-multiplatform-dev-docs/topics/overview/faq.md

 ### When will Compose Multiplatform become Stable?

 Compose Multiplatform is Stable for Android and desktop, while the iOS platform support is in Beta, and web is in Alpha.

-We are planning to promote Compose Multiplatform for iOS to Stable and Compose Multiplatform for web to Beta in 2025.
+We are working towards a stable release for both iOS and web platforms, with exact dates to be announced.
-There are no specific dates for stabilizing support for these platforms.

 For more information on stability statuses, see [Supported platforms](supported-platforms.md).

 ### What about future support for web targets in Kotlin and Compose Multiplatform?